synapsestudios/oidc-platform/docs/implementation.md

   &nonce=${nonce}
 ```

 When your user has successfully created their account and logged in they will be redirected back to your application.
-You can then use the OIDC Provider api coupled with the usrs authorization token to get that users profile information.
+You can then use the OIDC Provider api coupled with the usrs access token to get that users profile information.

-## Logging your users in and getting an authorization token
+## Logging your users in and getting tokens

 This is where the rubber hits the road.
 Once you have a Client configured and your users have been invited or registered then your application will be able to use the OIDC Platform to verify their identity.
 The OIDC Platform will authenticate the user (your app doesn't have to handle passwords) and give your app an [id token](http://openid.net/specs/openid-connect-core-1_0.html#IDToken) in the form of a [jwt](https://jwt.io/).
 Your app then can use that JWT to validate the users making requests to your application are indead authenticated valid users.